 “Whether it’s wondering how many times it is acceptable to text a date before being seen as a stalker, or what the role of parents is at a same-sex wedding,” he said, “etiquette gurus are popping out from under tablecloths everywhere to soothe all those living in fear of newfangled faux pas.”

 An Etiquette Revival

 There’s a renewed interest in etiquette and if you want proof, you need only head to YouTube.
 Type in “manners” and you’ll find thousands of results.
 Search for “etiquette” and you’ll discover even more.
 Google search returns over 134 million results for the term and over 12 million for “business etiquette” alone.

 Anywhere you go online, you’ll see netizens with questions on proper manners, corporate etiquette and more — and a new generation of experts is all too happy to provide the answers.

 - Anna Post.
 Anna Post is the great-great-granddaughter of Emily Post.
 Anna offers wedding and lifestyle advice, but head over to her business advice blog for tips on things like language barriers at work and responding to a client’s note of appreciation.

 - Diane Gottsman.
-Diane shares insights on everything from table manners to New Year’s resolutions, but we especially love her thoughts on professional etiquette.
+Diane shares insights on everything from table manners to New Year’s resolutions, but we especially love her email etiquette quotes and thoughts on professional etiquette.
 Check out her guide to the do’s and don'ts of Linkedin interaction.